Xetibo/ReSet-Doc/sections/existing_projects/dynamic_libraries.typ

 This system is extremely powerful, allowing plugin developers to override any behavior of the existing application.
-For ReSet, this would likely not make much sense, as ReSet does not offer much functionality at its core, instead ReSet intends to provide extend-ability.
+For ReSet, this would likely not make much sense, as ReSet does not offer much functionality at its core, instead, ReSet intends to provide extend-ability.

 A mock example Hyprland plugin written in Rust can be seen in